MatteoGuardamagna/Hybrid_drive/README.md

 ## Scientific aproach

 Many brain areas, including the cortex and the hippocampus, are organized in local circuits and laminar structures with information processing within and across layers.
-Simultaneously measuring neural activity across these two dimensions while an animal is freely interacting with its environment remains a key challenge in modern neuroscience.
+Simultaneously measuring neural activity across these two dimensions, while an animal is freely interacting with its environment, remains a key challenge in modern neuroscience.
 We aim to tackle this challenge with the Hybrid Drive, combining in a single device the flexibility of tetrode arrays with the spatial coverage of silicon probes.
-This microdrive enables novel insights on how the input balance from different layers influences the temporal organization of the spiking activity of large neural populations in freely moving mice.
+This microdrive enables novel insights on the relation between layer-specific and across-layer neural activity, with high spatial and temporal precision, in freely moving mice.

 <p align="center">
 <img src="images/signals.png" width="95%">